mimichen123/dgmd-e17/README.md

     Next, copy the files from this repository to your repository to test it:<br>
     <a href="https://github.com/mimichen123/dgmd-e17/visual-lane-servoing">https://github.com/mimichen123/dgmd-e17/visual-lane-servoing</a><br>
     <a href="https://github.com/mimichen123/dgmd-e17/object-detection">https://github.com/mimichen123/dgmd-e17/object-detection</a><br><br>
-    This step ensures your implementation is correctly integrated into the Duckietown autonomy stack.
+    This step ensures this implementation is correctly integrated into the Duckietown autonomy stack.
   </li>
 </ol>

+## Instructions

+Run the training